suresh92/Weather-Predictor/README.md

 Step 3: Slice the 15 days to 9 windows as (1-7),(2-8),(3-9),(4-10),(5-11),....(9-15)

-Now we have to find the window matching to the CD among windows in PD.
+Now  among PD, find a window which matches with CD.
 We find this using Euclidean distance method.
 Euclidean distance between 2 points: (x1,y1) and (x2,y2) is (x1-x2),(y1-y2)

 Step 4: Compute the Euclidean distance of each window with the matrix CD as ED1, ED2, ED3, .....
 ED9